cloud-gov/cg-dashboard/CONTRIBUTING.md

 The main criteria for moving a card through the columsn can be found on the main cloud.gov product repo: [cloud.gov Delivery Process](https://github.com/18F/cg-product/blob/master/DeliveryProcess.md).
 Some aspects that differ or extend for that process as related to cloud.gov front end:
 - For a story to be past "in progress" and in "awaiting acceptance" it should:
   - have all new files and newly touched files linted (new files can skip linting if under tight deadline)
-  - have all previous unit tests and acceptance tests running without error
+  - have all previous unit tests and acceptance tests running without error.
-  - covered in units tests and potentially covered with acceptance/functional tests if it makes modifications to the UI.
+  - covered in units tests.
   - is deployed on a staging site or live site so other team members can see/use it.
   - ensure to not use the github "fixes" or "closes" feature as it will close an issue too early.
 - For a story to be past "awaiting acceptance" to "done" it should: